amsify42/php-typestruct/README.md

     category: Category
 }
 ```
-or as child elements type for array of type `Category`
+or as array of this type
 ```php
 use Category;
 export typestruct Product {